isomerpages/mof-vital/media-library/publications/_posts/2023-10-31-post-Article by SiliconANGLE : Through Automation, VITAL Empowers Citizen Developers.md

 <p style="font-size: 16px;color:#585858;text-align:justify;">

-Click <a href="https://siliconangle.com/2023/10/27/automation-vital-empowers-citizen-developers-within-singapore-government-uipathforward"> HERE</a> to continue reading the original article from SiliconANGLE website.
+Click <a href="https://siliconangle.com/2023/10/27/automation-vital-empowers-citizen-developers-within-singapore-government-uipathforward"> HERE</a> to continue reading the original article from SiliconANGLE website, by Victor Dabrinze.

 </p>